Dov Charney: Ad campaigns

 American Apparel under Charney's leadership was known for its simple and provocative ads, which rarely used professional models and whom were often chosen personally by Charney from local hangouts and stores.
 He shot many of the advertisements himself and was criticized for featuring models in sexually provocative poses.
 The campaigns were also lauded for honesty and lack of airbrushing.

 In 2012, the company made headlines with an ad campaign featuring 62-year-old model Jacky O'Shaughnessy.

-American Apparel again stirred controversy in 2014 when they displayed mannequins with pubic hair in the window of their Lower East Side store.
+American Apparel again stirred controversy in 2014 when their Lower East Side store displayed mannequins with pubic hair in the window.
 The company told Elle Magazine:

 American Apparel is a company that celebrates natural beauty, and the Lower East Side Valentine's Day window continues that celebration.
 We created it to invite passerbys to explore the idea of what is 'sexy' and consider their comfort with the natural female form.
 This is the same idea behind our advertisements, which avoid many of the photoshopped and airbrushed standards of the fashion industry.
 So far we have received positive feedback from those that have commented, and we're looking forward to hearing more points of view.